Godarck/PipBoy-CYD-Project/README.md

 * Configure:
 config in config.h

-password default for wifi in wifi_module.cpp
+password default for wifi in wifi_module.cpp (only for first use)

-Default folder from SD card for mp3 in RadioModule.cpp
+Default folder from SD card for mp3 in RadioModule.cpp (only for first use)

-in RadioModule.cpp pin 26 for output audio stream

 * ======= Components =========